 Career Opportunities for Psychologists in New York

-As we mentioned above, only California employed more psychologists across the state than New York did according to Occupational Employment Statistics from May of 2014 provided by the U.S. Bureau of Labor Statistics.
-The BLS estimated that in May of 2014, New York employed more than 11,000 psychologists who earned an annual average wage of between $85,130 and $98,710 depending on the specialty of the field.
+As we mentioned above, only California and Illinois employed more psychologists across the state than New York did according to Occupational Employment Statistics from May of 2022 provided by the U.S. Bureau of Labor Statistics.
+The BLS estimated that in May of 2022, New York employed more than 11,000 psychologists who earned an annual average wage of between $91,600 and $128,520 depending on the specialty of the field.

-Unfortunately there is some bad news for folks looking to become a psychologist in New York as well.
-While the BLS also reported that between 2010 and 2020, employment in the profession was expected to grow by 22 percent nationally, the New York Department of Labor estimated that between 2008 and 2018, employment of psychologists in New York would only grow five percent, a significant drop from the national pace.
+Fortunately, while the BLS reported that between 2021 and 2031, employment in the profession was expected to grow by 6% nationally, the clinical and counseling psychology sector in New York is expected to grow by 14%.
 Demand for psychologists will be determined based on medical staff’s reliance on psychologists for mental issues and the increased use of psychologists by businesses looking to stay organized and efficient.
 Read about psychologist license requirements in New York.

 Psychologist Salary in New York

 |New York-White Plains-Wayne, NY-NJ Metropolitan Division||$36,700||$53,880||$102,500||$121,130||-|

 Table data taken from 2020 BLS (http://www.bls.gov/oes/current/oes193039.htm)